Topsakal-Lab/.github/profile/README.md

 <br>

-##  Some Students who have Contributed to Repositories in this Oragnization
+##  Some Students who have Contributed to Repositories in this Organization

 (In progress!
 If you want to be added to the list, please reach out to one of the grad students)